-An atmospheric lithograph by Isabey, one of a series that were done to show the versatility of the medium.
+An atmospheric lithograph by Isabey, one of a series that were done to show the versatility of the new medium.
 The viewer looks through a dark barn out to the light, a gentle snow storm, a technique that Whistler used to great success a half century later.

 This image was the first in a series of 10 lithographs done for the 1818 publication "Diverse Essais Lithographiques de J.B.
 Isabey Publies a Paris en 1818".
 The publication was meant to display the diversity of lithography, a kind on notebook, printed by Godefroy Engelmann and published by Alphonse Giroux.
 All the stones were drawn by Isabey.
 Seven of the ten images have Isabey's individual embossed stamp with initials "J.I."
 Three lithographs, including this, were signed in the stone.
 Isabey went on to specialize in portraits and miniatures.